 Alternatives to Windscribe VPN:

 Windscribe VPN is a service offered by Windscribe Limited and is based in Ontario, Canada.
-The jurisdiction is further explained in the Terms on their website.

 As we have discussed before, Canada is a member of the Five Eyes surveillance alliance, along with the United States, UK, Australia, and New Zealand.
 Canada also has mandatory data retention laws.
 Jurisdiction is an important consideration when choosing a VPN because this determines what laws and governance the VPN must operate under.